backdaniel/fabulae/README.md

 # fabulae

-Simple text-based game engine, games are made by creating folders and text files, without having to program.
+Text-based game engine, games are made by creating folders and text files, without having to program.

 ## Usage